roshanmaind/digit-recognizer/README.md

 Handwritten digit recognition ML program written in C++ from scratch with CUDA for parallel computations.
 The FNN.hpp is an extremely general implementation.
 One can move the three files, "FNN.hpp", "cuda.hpp" and "cuda.cu" to their project, include the
 "FNN.hpp" and create an FNN object and use it.
-It will work.
 Just remove the last 3 lines from "FNN.hpp".
-They are the only bit of code that is this project specific.
+It is the only bit of code which is this project specific.

 ### Requirements
 	1. Linux OS